First Time Buyers Hub

 I am happy to proceed.
 What do you need from me to start the process?

 To initiate the conveyancing process, we need the final terms of sale, often referred to as the sales memo, from your estate agent or the reservation form detailing the terms of your transaction.
-Once we receive this information, we will create your file and guide you through the initial steps.
+Once we receive this information, we will create your file and guide you through the initial steps, which will include you providing us with a copy of your passport, proof of address, and source of funds information.

 How long does the conveyancing process take?

 The duration can vary based on several factors, such as the property type, any chain involved, and local authority processes.
-On average, it can take between 6 to 12 weeks, but it may be longer in complex situations.
+National averages are many months, but we will aim for between 6 to 12 weeks, it may be longer in complex situations.

 Does your retainer include tax advice?

-No – although we provide some advice regarding calculation of your Stamp Duty Land Tax and assist you with your submission.
+We will provide details of the Stamp Duty Land Tax that is payable.
 We have a dedicated Tax Team that can assist you with further specialist enquiries as may be necessary.

 I have agreed an incentive with my seller.
 How does this work?

-If I pull out, what will I be charged?
+If I do not proceed and withdraw, what will I be charged?

-Our fee structure is designed to be fair and transparent.
-If you decide to withdraw your instructions early in the process, we typically won't charge you anything.
-However, if significant work has already been completed, we may charge up to 50% of our overall legal fee, which would cover the time and resources invested in your case up to that point.
+If you decide to withdraw early in the process, we typically won't charge you anything.
+However, if significant work has already been undertaken, we will charge you based on the amount of time incurred.
+This would not usually exceed any fixed fee.

 Do you recommend I use a surveyor?

 Yes, we strongly recommend using a surveyor, even when purchasing a new build property.
-A survey can identify defects or issues that need addressing before you finalise the sale.
-It's best to conduct this survey before the exchange of contracts so that any findings can be raised with the seller, allowing for negotiations or repairs to be arranged as part of your transaction.
+A survey can identify defects or issues that need addressing before you finalise your purchase.
+You must arrange any survey before the exchange of contracts so that any findings can be raised with the seller, allowing for negotiations or repairs to be arranged as part of your transaction.

 What is the difference between freehold and leasehold properties?

 A freehold property means you own the property and the land it stands on outright, giving you full control.
 In contrast, leasehold means you own the property for a specific period but not the land.
-You'll often need to pay ground rent and almost always service charges.
-It’s essential to understand these differences when purchasing to know your rights and obligations.
-The differences between the two are outlined in our engagement letter and if you are purchasing leasehold, our report to you will go into detail on your rights and obligations under the lease you wish to purchase.
+You may need to pay ground rent and service charges.
+Leasehold property will generally have more restrictions.
+Our report to you will summarise relevant restrictions.

 What happens on completion day?